-I can’t think of anything better than vintage enamel, a plant of stock and new chicken lights.
+I can’t think of anything better than vintage enamelware, a plant of stock and new chicken lights.

-Stock also comes in assorted colors of purple, lavender, pink, yellow and peach.
-My favorite was the lavender, pink and white varieties because they tended to last longer.
+Stock comes in assorted colors of purple, lavender, pink, yellow and peach.
+My favorite is lavender, pink and white because the blooms tend to last longer.

-Finally we have my chicken solar lights.
-I have two; the other one is tilted, looks like its eating.
+Finally we have these fun chicken solar lights.
+I have two and the other one is tilted, looks like its eating.